 - Marie-Christine Lepetit (Head of IGF service, General Inspector of Finance)

-- Sir Christopher Pissarides (Professor of Economics, London School of Economics, laureate of the Nobel prize in economics in 2010 and holder of the Norman Sosnow Chair in Economics)
+- Sir Christopher Pissarides (Professor of Economics at London School of Economics, laureate of the Nobel prize in economics in 2010 and holder of the Norman Sosnow Chair in Economics)

 - Dani Rodrik (Professor of International Political Economy, John F. Kennedy School of Government, Harvard University)

-- Susan Rose-Ackerman (Henry R. Luce Professor of Jurisprudence (Law and Political Science), Yale University)
+- Susan Rose-Ackerman (Henry R. Luce Professor of Jurisprudence, Law and Political Science at Yale Law School)

 - Chiara Saraceno (Professor of Sociology at Berlin Social Science Center, Honorary Fellow at Collegio Carlo Alberto)